 Twins are nature’s wonder.
 Their birth also involves special pre-natal and post-natal preparations to avoid complications.
 Accurate knowledge about them prepares for their arrival and aftercare.
-The first thing you need to know is that they are of broadly of two types, identical and non-identical twins:
+The first thing you need to know is that they broadly come under two categories – identical and non-identical twins.

 - Identical (monozygotic) twins are also called non-fraternal twins.
+They result from the fertilisation of a single egg that splits in two.
 One in every three sets of twins is identical.

 - Non-identical (dizygotic) twins are also called fraternal twins.
+They grow from two separate zygotes.
 They form 2/3rd of the twin population.